jsvenson/dbwrap/README.markdown

 It makes a few assumptions.
 First, names of tables are pluralized.
 Animals, monsters, and users, not animal, monster, and user.
 Second, it expects all tables to have at least the following three rows:

-* id,  int primary key
+* id, int auto_increment primary key
 * created, datetime
 * updated, datetime